Myanmar protests an opportunity to show more reform

-Minutes later, a power outage plunged the district into darkness.
-The crowd cheered and lit hundreds of candles, a symbol of long-festering discontent in this impoverished country where people often get just few hours of power a day and millions more have no electricity at all.

-While the new government has embarked on the most dramatic reforms since a 1962 military coup, its mixed response to the protests suggests a difficult democratic transition - and the risk of further antagonizing a long-suffering public.
+YANGON Five days of street protests over chronic power shortages present Myanmar's reformist government with a headache and an opportunity.

-Police, for instance, dispersed protesters in the central town of Pyi on Thursday, a heavy-handed response reminiscent of the military junta that ruled for nearly half a century.
+Police forcibly dispersed protesters in the central Myanmar town of Pyi on Thursday, a heavy-handed response reminiscent of the previous military junta that could fuel grievances among an impoverished and long-neglected people.

-In Yangon, presidential adviser Ko Ko Hlaing said people should "economize" as the Japanese did after last year's devastating tsunami.
-"Let's light the candles in our own homes after switching off the lights.
-Everything will be OK then."

-Speaking before Suu Kyi, an elder from her National League for Democracy party referred to "that man who said people should use candles in their home rather than in protests", clearly meaning Ko Ko Hlaing.
-"I want to ask him: Do you even know the price of a candle?"
-Tin Oo said to cheers.

-Ko Htin Kyaw, a former political prisoner and protest organizer, called the remarks "senseless".
-"We all were really upset," he said.
-"He should have said something more pragmatic."

-State television announced emergency measures on Wednesday to boost electricity supplies, suggesting a government that realizes how popular discontent could derail its reform process and irk the United States and Europe, which recently suspended sanctions on this once-isolated country.
+But state television also announced emergency measures on Wednesday to boost electricity supplies, suggesting a government that realises how popular discontent could derail its reform process and irk the United States and Europe, which recently suspended sanctions on this once-isolated country.

+The danger is that these protests spark similar anger over other bread-and-butter issues bedevilling the people -- high food and fuel prices and jobs for instance.

 "If they want us to stop protesting, they will have to give 24-hour electricity and more human rights," said K Lwin, a 20-year-old student who joined about 100 others on Thursday for a third night of protests in Yangon, the country's largest city.